pioardi/ring-election/README.md

 Each node in the ring will have an ID and a priority , if the leader node will die the node with lower priority will be elect as leader. <br>
 If a node is added or removed from the cluster, the allocated partitions will be rebalanced.

-<strong>What the ring-election driver offers you ?</strong><br>

-- A default partitioner that for an object returns the partition to which it is assigned.<br>
-- Mechanism of leader election<br>
-- Failure detection between nodes.<br>
-- Assignment and rebalancing of partitions between nodes<br>
-- Automatic re-election of the leader<br>

-<strong>What problems can you solve with this driver ?</strong><br>
-- Scalability<br>
-- High availability<br>
-- Concurrency between nodes in a cluster<br>
-- Automatic failover<br>

 <h2 id="usecases">Use cases</h2>